 - Electronic devices will grow to take 2nd place by 2017, accounting for 15% of the market

 - The biggest area is the Asia-Pacific, predicted to grow to 53% by 2017.
-The second is Europe, and the third is North America—both make up about a 20% of the market, and both are predicated to decrease by 2017.
+The second is Europe, and the third is North America—both make up about 20% of the market, and both are predicted to decrease by 2017.

 InfoTrends suggests that UV-curable inkjet placements should be positioned heavily on replacements of existing solvent or aqueous inkjet printers, or as a tool that would accompany existing processes such as screen or offset printing.

-As the demand for inkjet continues to grow, competition will as well, particularly as suppliers elbow for a part of the wide format digital printing market.
+As the demand for inkjet continues to grow, the competition will as well, particularly as suppliers elbow for a part of the wide-format digital printing market.